Early Excellence

 Support & Develop Reading the the EYFS with our reflection tool for School Leaders to have discussions with English and Phonic Leads.
 Designed to help to shape professional conversations and support in considering strengths and possible next steps.

-Enrich your partnership with parents by investing in out Going Home Bags.
+Enrich your partnership with parents by investing in our Going Home Bags.
 Featuring clear, handled Going Home Bags that are packed with a unique range of carefully selected books, puppets and resources – ideal to inspire extended home learning.

-In still a love of sharing books with our carefully curated Books & Puppets Resource Collections.
+Instil a love of sharing books with our carefully curated Books & Puppets Resource Collections.
 All titles offer wonderful imagery, enticing stories and meaningful text so will support enriching learning experiences for young children.

 Join our community today